prerna16-cmd/infosec-risk-register/Risk_Summary_Report.md

 Employees reusing passwords across personal and corporate accounts, or using weak passwords that are susceptible to brute-force or credential-stuffing attacks.
 With ten employees having access to production systems, cloud consoles, and customer data, a single compromised account can provide a threat actor with a lateral movement foothold across the entire environment.

 **Recommended Actions:**
-1. **Immediate (0–14 days):** Enforce Multi-Factor Authentication (MFA) on all corporate accounts — cloud console, GitHub, GSuite, Slack, and any SaaS tools with production data access.
+1. **Immediate (0–14 days):** Enforce Multi-Factor Authentication (MFA) on all corporate accounts like cloud console, GitHub, GSuite, Slack, and any SaaS tools with production data access.
 Zero exceptions.
 2. **Short-term (14–30 days):** Deploy a company-wide password manager (e.g., 1Password Teams or Bitwarden Business); enforce a minimum password policy of 16 characters and uniqueness across services.
 3. **Short-term (30–60 days):** Integrate SSO (e.g., Okta or Google Workspace SSO) for all internal tools to centralise access control and simplify off-boarding.